 This page is designed to assist and hopefully inspire educators teaching mythology, whether they are teaching to kindergarteners, high school AP classes, students at university and beyond.
 Of course we’d love it if you worked with our novels – and Jocasta: The Mother-Wife of Oedipus has been used by several high schools to complement Sophocles’ Oedipus Rex, while several university students have consulted our Niobe trilogy – Children of Tantalus, The Road to Thebes, and Arrows of Artemis – while doing their theses.
-We can also recommend that you consider Antigone & Creon!
-But this page is more about pushing our books and more about mythology and teaching it.
+We can also recommend that you consider Antigone & Creon and Clytemnestra!
+But this page is less about pushing our books and more about mythology and teaching it.
 Myths, the stories that have inspired us for so long that they have been passed down for millennia, provide a common understanding of our world.
 They show us how people thought and behaved in the past; they enrich our present.

 If you have lesson plans or other suggestions such as links to include, or questions to pose, please contact us at tapestryofbronze (at) yahoo (dot) com.
 We hope to be able to update this page frequently with new material.